OSGeo/gdal/doc/source/sponsors/index.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 The GDAL project primarily targets corporate donations due to their efficiency.
-If you work for an organization the leverages GDAL and would like to use your organization's resources to help sponsor the project, please contact the sponsorship leads.
+If you represent an organization the leverages GDAL and would like to coordinate your organization's resources to help sponsor the project, please email ``gdal-sponsors@osgeo.org``.

 Individual
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++